jjackson19862017/wbscms/readme.md

 |   iPhone 11   | Hardware                                                        |          <http://www.apple.com/uk/>          |
 | iPad Pro 12.9 | Hardware                                                        |          <http://www.apple.com/uk/>          |
 |  Macbook Pro  | Hardware                                                        |          <http://www.apple.com/uk/>          |

+## Issues

+### Using PHPStorm

+Never before used this application, so I started to work my way around it and I set everything working.
+SSH
+SFTP
+GIT

+Problem came from when I automatically uploaded all the files to the server, overwriting the server copy of .env

+Solution: - I restored my droplet as a new droplet and redownloaded the env file and uploaded it to the main laravel server.